EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 ## Stakeholders

 - **Target group** Residents of the Phoenix area who own homes.
-- **Target purchaser** Target group profile with special attention to Full Nest I and Full Nest II mothers. (change this)
+- **Target purchaser** Target group profile with special attention to homeowners with high water usage or environmental concerns.
 - **Customer service** Prefers easy-to-install, low maitenence, useful device.
 - **Marketing & Sales division** Looks for unique selling points around the user experience and installation process.
 - **Retailers** Prefer products that can withstand a wide range of storage conditions including variations in temperature, vibration, humidity, and atmospheric pressure, and have a strong and compact, theft, and vandalism-proof packaging.
 (Need to adjust)